 However, stress from jobs or daily life, in general, is not exactly beneficial, but it is something that we can cope with if we manage the stress in a productive way.
 It is when stress becomes especially excessive or chronic that it can lead to health repercussions, though, whether that be eating significantly more, eating less, or not being able to find the energy to exercise.

 Essential oils are particularly beneficial for alleviating stress, especially lavender essential oil.
-This oil has been shown to reduce stress on a day-to-day basis if inhaled throughout the day, in addition to helping improve sleep quality.10
+This oil has been shown to reduce stress on a day-to-day basis if breathed throughout the day, in addition to helping improve sleep quality.10

 Lavender essential oil is particularly beneficial and gentle in topical application, but also effective when added to a bath, or used aromatically in a room diffuser or personal aromatherapy diffuser like Relieve, Happy, Sexy, or Ocean MONQ.